Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory: Introduction

-Similar to many other large-scale computing tasks, the energy footprint for training AI systems is determined primarily by bottlenecks due to memory access and updates~\cite{chen2018CIMemoryEnergy,Horowitz2014ComputingEnergyProb}.
-Training AI systems involves searching over a large set of parameters and hence requires repeated memorization, caching, and pruning.
-In a conventional Von-Neumann computer architecture, where the compute and memory units are physically separated from each other, frequent parameter access and updates across the physical memory hierarchy contribute to significant energy dissipation.
-The resulting memory bottlenecks can be categorized into three \textit{performance walls}~\cite{Shantanu2023iscas} namely: the {\it memory-wall}, the {\it update-wall}, and the {\it consolidation-wall}, all of which are illustrated in Fig.~\ref{fig_1}B, C and D. The {\it memory-wall}~\cite{Horowitz2014ComputingEnergyProb} arises because of energy dissipation due to the frequent data transfers between the computation and storage units across a memory bus (depicted in Fig.~\ref{fig_1}B. In emerging AI hardware, the {\it memory-wall} is addressed by co-locating the memory and computation functional units~\cite{Shi2011ACMbrain,Akash2021PerspectiveCIM}, which is in part motivated by neurobiology~\cite{Zhang2020neuroComputingChip}.
-This compute-in-memory (CIM) paradigm has also been proposed for implementing ultra-energy-efficient neuromorphic systems~\cite{Wan2022CIMmemristor} and analog classifiers~\cite{ Chakrabartty2007SVMclassfier} where physical synapses (memory) within the neurons (compute units) are embedded in cross-bar architectures.
-While the CIM paradigm can significantly improve the energy efficiency for AI inference, unfortunately, the paradigm does not address the other two performance walls due to the energy dissipation caused by memory writes (the {\it update-wall}), nor due to data transfers across the memory hierarchy (the {\it consolidation-wall}).
-In fact, the reliance on non-volatile memory may exacerbate these problems as the energy dissipated during memory writes is significantly higher than the energy dissipated to read the contents of a memory~\cite{Yuan2016memoryEnergy}.
-For AI training, both the large number of memory writes and the precision at which the memory or the parameter needs to be updated~\cite{Colangelo2018lowPrecisionDL, Godse2018MemoryInAI} creates a bottleneck, hence leading to the {\it update-wall}, illustrated in Fig.~\ref{fig_1}C. The {\it consolidation-wall}, illustrated in Fig.~\ref{fig_1}D, arises due to the limited capacity of physical memory that can be integrated with or in proximity to the compute units~\cite{wang2020benchmarkAIsystem, Liu2018PIM}.
-As a result, only some of the parameters of large AI models can be stored or cached locally, whereas the majority needs to be moved and consolidated off-chip.
-Repeated access to this off-chip memory and the consolidation overhead in maintaining a {\it working set} of active parameters~\cite{georgiou2022greenAI} across different levels of memory cache hierarchy present a significant source of energy dissipation during AI training.
+The {\it memory-wall}~\cite{Horowitz2014ComputingEnergyProb} arises because of energy dissipation due to the frequent data transfers between the computation and storage units across a memory bus (Fig.~\ref{fig_1}(A)).
+The {\it update-wall} arises due to large number of memory writes (which has a larger energy footprint than memory reads) and due to the precision at which the parameter or the memory needs to be updated~\cite{Colangelo2018lowPrecisionDL, Godse2018MemoryInAI} (Fig.~\ref{fig_1}(B)).
+The {\it consolidation-wall} arises due to the limited capacity of physical memory (registers and cache) that can be integrated with or in proximity to the compute units~\cite{wang2020benchmarkAIsystem, Liu2018PIM} (Fig.~\ref{fig_1}(C)).
+As a result, during training, only some of the parameters of large AI models can be stored or cached locally (also called working memory), whereas the majority needs to be moved to and from or consolidated off-chip.
+Repeated access to this off-chip memory and the consolidation overhead in maintaining a {\it working set} of active parameters~\cite{georgiou2022greenAI} across different levels of memory hierarchy dissipates a significant amount of energy.